Actipro/WPF-Controls/Documentation/topics/bars/controls/textbox.md

 The controls support key tips.
 When a control's key tip is accessed, the control is focused.

 The `KeyTipText` can be auto-generated based on the control's `Label` property.
-For instance, a control with `Label` of `Search` will automatically assign `S` as the `KeyTipText` value.
+For instance, a control with `Label` of `"Search"` will automatically assign `"S"` as the `KeyTipText` value.
 The auto-generated default can be overridden by setting the `KeyTipText` property.

 The [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.KeyTipText) properties designate the key tip text to use for the control.

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ## Commands and Events

-The `ICommand` in the [Command](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.Command) property is executed when `Enter` is pressed while the control is focused, or the control's text changes and then focus is lost.
+The `ICommand` in the [Command](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.Command) property is executed when <kbd>Enter</kbd> is pressed while the control is focused, or the control's text changes and then focus is lost.
 This allows the command handler to process a committed text change.

 A `TextChanged` event is raised whenever the control's text changes.

-> [!TIP]
-> See the [Using Commands](using-commands.md) topic for more information on commands.
+See the [Using Commands](using-commands.md) topic for more information on commands.

 ## Screen Tips